 • About 40% of the heat that enters your home comes in through your doors and windows.

 • Outfitting windows with energy efficient shades can save you an average of $150 on your energy bills each year.

 • It’s estimated that over 500 million birds fly into windows each year.
-Get those things covered!
+Get those windows covered!

 • Edward Bevan patented the first modern horizontal blind on December 11, 1769.

-• You can get up to 15 free samples to make sure your windows will look just how you wanted.
+• You can order up to 15 FREE Window Swatch Samples at Blindsgalore to make sure your windows are designed in your special style.
 What are you waiting for?

 I may not be a Mathematical Magician (I actually prefer being a Divine Designer), but I can’t help doing a few calculations every now and then.
 Window treatments seem to bring out the best from both worlds.
-Custom blinds and shades are the marriage of an exact science and artistic expression, giving you a perfect fitting window covering with a look you love.
+Custom Blinds and Shades are the marriage of an exact science and artistic expression, giving you a perfect fitting window covering with a look you love.
 What could be better than that?
-Happy Pi Day!